WICG/view-transitions/explainer.md

 [^1]: The pseudo elements in the top layer will not have an associated
     [::backdrop](https://fullscreen.spec.whatwg.org/#::backdrop-pseudo-element)
     that is created for other elements in the top layer.
+[^2]: There is a double draw of the shared element in the demo since it
+    continues to paint in the original DOM/the snapshot of the root element.
+    This is addressed in the proposed modifications to the element() function.